RitaBot-Project/Ritabot.gg/_pages/discord-pages/new-bot.md

 ---

-Rita is a an automatic translation bot built using `discord.js` and `Google Translate API`.
+RITA is a an automatic translation bot built using `discord.js` and `Google Translate API`.
 From our desktops to yours.

 ## Setting up a Bot Manually